PatrickHeneise/baseview/README.md

 # baseview

+## deprecated ##
+baseview is no longer required since the view functionality is build in the latest [couchnode](https://github.com/couchbase/couchnode) client.

 `baseview` is a minimalistic CouchBase client for node.js based on the minimalistic CouchDB driver [nano][1].

 CouchBase provides view data as JSON, which can be accessed and streamed with this client.
 To store and retrieve single documents/key-value pairs, the [memcached][2]-library is required.